austinp0wers/austinp0wers/README.md

+:kr: Born in Seoul, Korea,
+for those who may be wondering, it's South Korea.

-👋 Born in Korea, Raised in Sydney Australia
+:koala: Raised in Sydney, Australia

 👀 Into Backend development